Anjigadu/datastructures/BST_articles.md

 * Find a pair with given sum in a Balanced BST

+    > Do in order & reverse in order simultaneously
+    > compare values whenever value popped out from stack stop and compare, if val1 + val2 = sum, then return true
+    > if val1 + val2 < sum, then continue inorder
+    > if val1 + val2 > sum, then continue reverse inorder

 * Total number of possible Binary Search Trees with n keys

 * Merge Two Balanced Binary Search Trees